emreemntese/Send-E-Mail-With-Python/README.md

 Send an E-mail with python.

   This repositori about for send E-mail with smtplib libary.
 You can send E-mail with python for message,text,file,image,html,hyperlink datas.
-You can see message,html and text mail examples in the mail.py file.
+You can see `message`,`html` and `text` mail examples in the mail.py file.
+Look at the Urls for image,file and other file operations.

 # More Information
     https://docs.python.org/3/library/email.html#module-email